yitalu/yitalu.github.io/research/index.markdown

 <h1>Work in Progress</h1>

-"The Coevolution of Human Fertility and Wealth Stratification" with Heidi Colleran, Anne Kandler, and Adam Powell.
+"The Origin of Human Fertility Decline" with Heidi Colleran, Anne Kandler, and Adam Powell.

 "Congress's Role in Concentrating Wealth in the United States" with Matthew Lebo and Gregory Koger.